Tom Hardy (designer): Government

-Hardy has also been involved in nation-related projects such as: (1) Field research in context of economic development for Northern Thailand, (2) Project with Philippine Department of Trade and Industry Department of Trade and Industry (Philippines) for strategic use of renewable materials, (3) Brand-building consultation with Saudi Arabia Commission for Tourism and National Heritage, (4) U.S. Information Agency project on design and free-market economy in Post-Soviet Estonia.
+Hardy has also been involved in other nation-related projects, such as 2013 field research for developing the 'ThaiWorks' platform, a Thai initiative in context of creative economic development for Northern Thailand.

-Design management and product design
+Brand-design leadership and product design

-The 2007 anniversary issue of PC Magazine highlighted Hardy's innovative management leadership role in the original IBM ThinkPad development process and deemed him 'Innovator of the Year 1992'.
+The 2007 anniversary issue of PC Magazine highlighted Hardy's management leadership role in the original IBM ThinkPad development process and deemed him 'Innovator of the Year 1992'.
 In 2016, two products directly influenced by Hardy during his IBM career were selected by Time Magazine as being among "The 50 Most Influential Gadgets of All Time".
-They are: (#5) the first IBM Personal Computer 5150 and (#21) the iconic IBM ThinkPad 700C.
+They are: (#5) the first IBM Personal Computer 5150 and (#21) the IBM ThinkPad 700C.
 The 50 products were cited by Time as "The tech that forever changed the way we live, work and play".

-In the 2023 documentary film "Modernism, Inc." role as himself, Hardy reflected on IBM Design Program history in context of when Eliot Noyes, Paul Rand and Charles Eames were the corporate design consultants and transformed the brand image of IBM via design.
+In the 2023 documentary film "Modernism, Inc." role as former head of the Corporate IBM Design Program, Hardy reflected on IBM Design Program history in context of when Eliot Noyes, Paul Rand and Charles Eames were the corporate design consultants and their leadership transformed the brand image of IBM through design.

-The following are awards for Hardy's industrial design of IBM products:
+The following are awards for Hardy's industrial design: